alexedwards/scs/redisstore/README.md

 var sessionManager *scs.SessionManager

 func main() {
-	// Establish a redigo connection pool.
+	// Establish connection pool to Redis.
 	pool := &redis.Pool{
 		MaxIdle: 10,
 		Dial: func() (redis.Conn, error) {
 			return redis.Dial("tcp", "localhost:6379")
 		},
 	}

-	// Initialize a new session manager and configure it to use redisstore as
-	// the session store.
-	sessionManager = scs.New()
+	// Initialize a new session manager and configure it to use redisstore as the session store. sessionManager = scs.New()
 	sessionManager.Store = redisstore.New(pool)